fadhil-riyanto/blog.fadev.org/src/README.md

 # Introduction

 Let me introduce my self, Who is Fadhil?
-Fadhil Riyanto (real-name), is a self-taught system programmer which live in Indonesian, This is some short & dirty tutorial about computer science and litte about math.
+Fadhil Riyanto (real-name), is a self-taught system programmer (also backend programmer) which live in Indonesian, This is some short & dirty tutorial about computer science and litte about math.

 mirrors: [blog.fadhils.eu.org](https://blog.fadhils.eu.org)